 Focus Schools: A designation referring to a Title I school that has a) the largest gaps between the highest- and lowest-achieving subgroups within its school, b) a subgroup or subgroups with low achievement, OR c) a high school with low graduation rates.
-ISBE categorizes schools in the "focus" group if the school had a 3-year average state assessment composite between 26% and 45%
+The ISBE categorizes schools as a "focus school" if the school has a three-year average state assessment composite between 26 and 45 percent.

-Full-Time Equivalent (FTE): A unit that indicates the workload of an employed person in a way that makes workloads comparable across various contexts.
+Full-Time Equivalent (FTE): A unit that indicates the workload of an employee in a way that makes workloads comparable across various contexts.
 An FTE of 1.0 means that the person is equivalent to a full-time worker, while an FTE of 0.5 signals that the worker is only half-time or works full-time for half a year.